Google loves posts with 1,500+ words. Readers also love sharing posts of this length. And so, we all strive to reach that number.

 Notice how he uses whitespace and gives readers some room to breathe.

-Whitespace is also your single biggest tool, when you want to create mobile-friendly content, because, among all the other things it does, it makes reading EASY — almost effortless.
+Whitespace is also your single biggest tool when you want to create mobile-friendly content.
+It makes reading easy on mobile — almost effortless.

 I hope I could get most of you to read until now.

 Have you tried any of these tips?
 What are the other tips that you use to get your longest posts read?